 Reducing barriers to accessing goods, services and facilities

-Reducing barriers to people with disability obtaining and maintaining employment
+Reducing barriers to persons with a disability obtaining and maintaining employment

 Promoting inclusion and participation in the community

-- We collaborated with the Enablers Network to deliver 3 events for International Day of People with Disability
+- We collaborated with the Enablers Network to deliver events for International Day of People with Disability.

-Achieving tangible changes in attitudes and practices that discriminate against people with disability
+Achieving tangible changes in attitudes and practices that discriminate against people with a disability

-- We implemented the VPS mental health and wellbeing charter in our organisation
+- We continued to implement the VPS mental health and wellbeing charter in our organisation.

 Office-based environmental impacts